jappeace/jappeaceApplication/content/nixos-git.md

 The first command is to check if the encrypted volume and boot is mounted at the right paths.
-The second one to verify the folders are created, which are subvolumes.
+The second one to verify the folders are created.
-The subvolume command creates a folder so if it exists we presume it worked.

-# Configure nix 1
+# Configure nix part 1, in the live environment
-We can use hardware detection to figure out how to setup nix on this setup:
+We use a script to generate an intial nix configuration, which detects the hardware for us:
 ```bash
 nixos-generate-config --root /mnt
 ```